elkcityhazard/chef-frank/content/recipes/sandwich-recipes/easy-egg-in-a-basket/index.md

 date: 2019-12-16T17:27:32+00:00

 ---
-Quick Easy Egg in a Basket Recipe is fun for the kids to eat and help make.
+Quick Egg in a Basket Recipe is fun for the kids to eat and help make.
 Pictures to guide you when making egg in a basket, a great fun <a href="/wordpress/easy-breakfast-recipes/" rel="noopener noreferrer" target="_blank">breakfast</a>.

 ## Egg In A Basket Recipe